-Once all elements of the 2015 and 2016 legislative amendments come into force, Ontario will clearly be at the forefront of legislative reform to protect people from second-hand smoke and second-hand vapour.
+With the new Smoke-Free Ontario Act, 2017 in place, despite its deficits, Ontario is still at the forefront of legislative reform to protect people from second-hand smoke and second-hand vapour.
+This legislation will also help prepare Ontario for the federal legalization of marijuana.